HarrisonAllen/pebble-gbc-graphics/README.md

 ### The Window Layer

+* Note: The window layer has been remove in 1.2.0

 ![Window Layer](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/readme_resources/Mockups/WindowExplained.png)

 The window layer also consists of a 32 tile by 32 tile tilemap.
 The entire window layer moves relative to the viewport, via window offset x and window offset y.
 The window layer is rendered on top of the background layer, and has no transparency.